fishonamos/fishonamos/README.md

-- I have been in the technology ecosystem since 2017 as a hobby programmer.
+- I have been in the technology space since 2018 as a hobby programmer.

-- I am proficient in Javascript and comfortabale with Python and PHP.
+- I am interested in JavaScript, Python and PHP.

 - I can handle any programming problem thrown at me.